 Best Paper for Colored Pencils

-While purchasing a set of quality colored pencils should be a top priority for any budding artist, the product that you are applying these pencils to can be equally important.
-If, for example, you are using a colored pencil that is known for laying out thick, waxy strokes and trying to apply it to a paper that does not take well to thick wax the unique benefits of that particular colored pencil set could very well be muted.
+While purchasing a set of quality colored pencils should be a top priority for any budding artist, the product to which you are applying these pencils to can be equally important.
+If for example, you are using a colored pencil that is known for laying out thick, waxy strokes and trying to apply it to a paper that does not take well to thick wax, the unique benefits of that particular colored pencil set could very well be muted.

 |Strathmore Series Sketch Pad||$||9" x 12"||100|

 |Strathmore Medium Weight Drawing Paper Pad||$$$||8" x 10"||24|

 To get a better idea of the many factors that go into determining a paper, we have broken down some of the common specifications below.
 While some of these are conventionally more popular to use a colored pencil it is by no means universal and, depending on the artist and the end goal that they have in mind, a less-conventional type might be preferred in some circumstances.
 Again, we encourage you to try a few different options and see what works for you!

 The finish of a paper is related to its roughness or texture.
 A more texturized paper is going to be rougher to the touch.
 On a small scale, these rougher papers are forming crevasses in the paper, which can allow the color to settle or pocket inside them, which can result in a deeper, more vivid color in some cases.

 The finish of the paper is extremely important as the color needs something to grab onto.
 An extremely smooth paper may have a hard time grabbing color while an extremely rough paper may grab too much color.

 Common finishes include rough, cold press, and hot press.
 Rough is as its name suggests: very bumpy and full of texture.
 Cold press is the most common and popular, as it tries to find a happy balance between having texture but also being smooth enough to allow for more details with pencils.